guitarvydas/interactive-lp/tutorial.md

 When the stage isn't marked as interactive, the engine will choose randomly between all available transitions.

-Type a number corresponding to one of these choices, for instance 0.
+Type a number corresponding to one of these choices, for instance 1.
 Now you should see

 ```
-0: rule
+0: (quiesce)
 1: rule
 2: rule
-?- 0
+?- 1

-0: rule
+0: (quiesce)
 1: rule
-?-
+?- 1
 ```

-Select 0 twice more to see a similar output to the original program:
+Select 1 twice more to see a similar output to the original program:

 ```
 Final state: